Skip to primary navigation Skip to content Skip to footer

 We are recruiting members of the LGBTQ community to fill various positions in our organisation in preparation for the restart of Tourism.
 We are in the process of training Transmen to become trekking chefs for our treks.
 This is the first of several initiatives.

-We are also encouraging our suppliers to employ staff from marginalised communities to give them financial independence.
+We also encourage our suppliers to employ staff from marginalised communities to give them financial independence.
 This is done in other destinations we operate in, such as Bhutan and India.

-Culinary Arts and Hotel Management was established in 2010 and are now The Centre to Leadership and Entrepreneurship – CLE.
+Culinary Arts and Hotel Management was established in 2010 and is now The Centre to Leadership and Entrepreneurship – CLE.

 They are a hotel management school and want to provide full scholarships to 2 students from the 77 districts of Nepal and two from 7 South Asian countries, totalling 168 students.
-They aim to be the Number 1 Hotel management school in Nepal by 2025, Asia by 2027 and the world’s ten by 2030.
+They aim to be Nepal’s Number 1 Hotel management school by 2025, Asia by 2027 and the world’s ten by 2030.

 Raj is one of the several advisors on the committee of CLE.
 His input as an advisor is to ensure that CLE practises Diversity, Equality and Inclusiveness in their students by including youths from low-income families, differently-abled, and LGBTQIA +.
-He envisions the graduates from this project to be professionals and “well-rounded” humans with compassion and empathy for the universe they thrive in.
+He envisions the graduates from this project to be professionals and “well-rounded” humans with compassion and empathy for the universe in which they thrive.

 We also offer CSR and Philanthropic trips.